alexander474/Enterprise_programming_exam/README.md

 > mvn clean install
 ```

-If the dependencies is downloaded the you could just run:
+If the dependencies have been downloaded then you can just run:

 ```bash
 > mvn verify